DEFRA/license-and-permitting-dynamics/README.md

 ## Visual Studio Solutions

-The Visual Studio solutions reflect the Dynamics 365 Solutions:-
+The Visual Studio solutions reflect the Dynamics 365 Solutions.
+Additional Solutions will be added as subsequent Licensing and Permitting services are developed:-

 - Core - Common Customer configuration that will be common across all DEFRA CRM instances
 - Licensing and Permitting - Generic Licensing and Permitting Configuration